-You may find that you have extra time at home to look through old photos and albums.
-Please note that the current crisis will not affect the quality of our services.
-We can receive work at our home address (7713 Summerfield Rd, Summerfield, NC 27358) by appointment.
-We have also had positive experiences using the mail services.
+Perhaps you have had extra time during this pandemic to look through old pictures and albums.
+Please let us know if we can help you with any restoration projects.
+We are now open at our location in Summerfield by appointment.
+In addition we have had positive experiences using the mail services.
 Call or text our cell with any questions: 336-430-7120.
 Thank you and stay safe!!

 Welcome to Old Photo Specialists (since 1971)!